tsgates/arch-wiki-markdown/wiki/Add_new_partitions_to_an_existing_system.md

 delete is to either boot from your install cd into rescue mode and create mount points to hold your / filesystem and the new partitions, or alternatively shutdown anything that could write to or read from the existing directories.
-Fro example, for /var, syslog-ng needed to be shutdown.
+For example, for /var, syslog-ng needed to be shutdown.
 If using dmraid, issue "dmraid -ay" to activate your raid sets when booting from the install CD into rescue mode.